tymyrddin/purple/source/docs/social-engineering/phishing-programme.md

 # Building a phishing programme

-The redesign of a phishing simulation programme follows the [Satir arc](../foundations/organisational-development/satir-change-model.md) described elsewhere in these foundations.
+The redesign of a phishing simulation programme follows the [change arc](../foundations/organisational-development/satir-change-model.md) described elsewhere in these foundations.
 This page covers what each phase looks like in practice, and what a programme built on genuine attacker techniques requires to operate.